The national OCD charity, run by and for people with lived experience of OCD

-As recent comments across mainstream media have shown, far too many people still think OCD means being neat, tidy, clean and organised.
+People still think OCD means being neat, tidy, clean and organised.
 We need to say to them, ‘think again!’.
-We need to tell them that Obsessive Compulsive Disorder is a seriously debilitating condition, which leads to sufferers frequently having unwanted debilitating intrusive thoughts, rendering day-to-day life a living nightmare.
+We need to tell them that Obsessive Compulsive Disorder is a seriously debilitating disorder which leads the sufferer to having unwanted debilitating intrusive thoughts rendering day-to-day life a living nightmare.
 That’s OCD!

-OCD Awareness Week is a global effort to raise awareness and understanding about OCD, with the goal of educating people and working towards removing the misunderstanding and stigma often caused by the misrepresentation of OCD.
-Launched in 2009 by the International OCD Foundation (a US based charity), OCD Awareness Week is now promoted by a number of organisations across the world, and OCD-UK are delighted to be taking the lead here in the UK.
-This year we are also thrilled to have the support of a new global mental health charity, The Shaw Mind Foundation who have partnered with us for OCD Awareness Week.
+OCD Awareness Week is a global effort to raise awareness and understanding about OCD, with the goal of educating people and working towards removing misunderstanding and stigma that can be caused by misrepresentation of OCD.
+Launched in 2009 by the International OCD Foundation (a US based charity), OCD Awareness Week is now promoted by a number of organisations across the world, and OCD-UK are privileged to be the lead organisation here in the UK since 2010.

 We will be publishing a series of content each day during OCD Awareness Week again focusing on the myths and misconceptions about OCD.
 We have also invested in a series of posters and handouts which we can send you if you’re able to distribute in your workplace, school or uni, just let us know how many you want and your postal address.